Emotional Connections in Branding

 Defining a Brand’s Emotional Essence

 In working with clients to define their brand, we go through a process that gets at the core of what makes the brand unique, and more importantly, relevant and meaningful to customers.
 Why does a customer care about your widget or service?
 What’s in it for them?
 What value do you provide that they can’t get someplace else?
 Sometimes the answer to this question is discovered in the product or service being offered, but competitors quickly catch up, so that strategy is short-lived.
-More often, the answer lies in how the product, service, and/or company makes a person feel when they interact with it.
+More often, the better answer lies in how the product, service, and/or company makes a person feel when they interact with the brand.

 Proof That It Works